scion-softworks/parallelizer/docs/api/datatypes.md

 Occupies 48 bytes, 24 bytes for XYZ positional components, another 24 bytes for XYZ rotational components

 - ### color3
-Occupies 24 bytes, 8 bytes for each channel

-- ### color3u8
-Occupies 3 bytes, 1 byte for each channel.
-Short for color3uint8
+Occupies 3 bytes, 1 byte for each channel

 - ### color3b16
 Occupies 2 bytes.
 5 bits for red, 6 bits for green, 5 bits for blue.
 Short for color3bit16.
 This takes a bit longer to serialize than Color3u8 and Color3